-Prerequisite: Completion of ENGL-120 or ENGL-120B with a minimum grade of C.
+Prerequisite: Completion of ENGL-C1000 or ENGL-120B with a minimum grade of C or appropriate placement.

 This course develops critical thinking, reading, and writing skills through the study of logical reasoning, the analysis of literary texts and the generation of written arguments.
 Literature will provide subject matter for approximately 6,000-8,000 words of argumentative essays; however, the course will emphasize the abilities to analyze, criticize and reason inductively and deductively.